dynatrace-perfclinics/obslab-release-validation/docs/enable-change.md

-A product manager informs you that they're ready to release their new feature to the world.
-They ask you to enable the feature and run the load test test in a dev environment.
+A product manager informs you that they're ready to release their new feature.
+They ask you to enable the feature and run the load test in a dev environment.

 They tell you that the new feature is behind a flag called `paymentServiceFailure` (yes, an obvious name for this demo) and they tell you to change the `defaultValue` from `off` to `on`.